radnut/amc/docs/ug.rst

     Optional property (default ``true``).
     Boolean signalling that the tensor is a scalar (rank-0) tensor.
     Scalar tensors are treated slightly different from nonscalar tensors:
-    The code exploits the aditional constraints on angular momenta of the creator and annihilator indices, and uses Wigner-Eckart unreduced matrix elements by default (this behavior can be changed by an option of the ``amc`` command). diagonal
+    The code exploits the aditional constraints on angular momenta of the creator and annihilator indices, and uses Wigner-Eckart unreduced matrix elements by default (this behavior can be changed by the ``reduce`` option). reduce
+    Optional property (default ``false`` for scalar tensors) Boolean signalling that reduced matrix elements should be used for this scalar operator.
+    Ignored on nonscalar tensors, which always use reduced matrix elements. diagonal
     Optional property (default ``false``).
     Boolean declaring a tensor as diagonal.
 Diagonal tensors have only half the indices their ``mode`` specifies and no coupling scheme.